Teenage Wildlife: Music and lyrics

 In a 1980 interview, Bowie commented on Numan and his "whiz-kid world", saying "What Numan did he did excellently but in repetition, in the same information coming over again and again, once you've heard one piece....
 It's that false idea of hi-tech society and all that which is... doesn't exist.
 I don't think we're anywhere near that sort of society.
 It's an enormous myth that's been perpetuated unfortunately, I guess, by readings of what I've done in that rock area at least, and in the consumer area television has an awful lot to answer for with its fabrication of the computer-world myth."
 Singer Boy George has said that his all-time favourite lyric was "As ugly as a teenage millionaire".

 Other releases

-The song appeared on the compilation album The Collection (2005).
+The song appeared on the compilation albums The Collection (2005) and iSelect (2008).

 Live versions

 The song was performed regularly during Bowie's 1995-96 Outside Tour, and two separate live recordings were released on the live albums Ouvre le Chien (Live Dallas 95) (2020) and No Trendy Réchauffé (Live Birmingham 95) (2020).